 Training and Assessment will be conducted through a combination of blended learning environments.
 Both knowledge and practical assessments are required to be completed with a competent outcome for each unit to achieve your certificate.

-This qualification provides a pathway to work as a commercial cook in organizations such as restaurants, hotels, clubs, pubs, cafés, and coffee shops.
+This qualification provides a pathway to work as a commercial cook in organisations such as restaurants, hotels, clubs, pubs, cafes, cafeterias and coffee shops.